 Some additional features though, will greatly enhance the enjoyment and use of this type of feeder.

 If sprinkling seed on the ground for birds to eat, keep it raked & trash any seed beginning to mold or rot.

 2. What are the Best Features of a Good Ground Bird Feeder?

-Leave the corners open on the edging to allow drainage and make cleaning easier when sweeping off surface.
+- Leave the corners open on the edging to allow drainage and make cleaning easier when sweeping off the surface.

 To make a wind barrier erect wire fencing on the windward side of the location where you choose for your ground feeder.
 Cedar boughs can then be woven through the wires or attached to the fencing.

 You can also build a brush pile close to the ground feeder as a weather barrier and for a place the wild birds can flee to in case of a predator.